DomiKamu/OhmerPrems/docs/modules/6OP-DX/Manual.md

 - Modulation Matrix (via dedicated page, also from MENU button).
 - 8 assignable independent CV input jacks.
 - Intuitive graphic envelope editor.
+- Learnable (by using external MIDI controller) OPerator BREAKPOINT.
-- Splittable "keyboard" response (from Preferences page).
+- "Keyboard" response range (from Preferences page).
-- Motorized potentiometers (speed can be adjusted from Preferences page).
+- Motorized potentiometers (adjustable from Preferences page).
-- Quick self-test feature: on first installation in the rack, on full reset to factory (**Initialize** command, from right click menu).
+- Quick boot feature: on first installation in the rack, on full reset to factory (**Initialize** command, from right click menu).

 ---
 ---